-During our visit, Grindr and Scruff worked absolutely fine and were invaluable tools for connecting with the local gay community.
+During our visit, Grindr and Scruff worked ok and were invaluable tools for connecting with the local gay community.
 However, upon leaving Lebanon, we sadly discovered at Immigration that both our names had been “blacklisted”.
 We were told that we are banned from Lebanon, we should not have been allowed to enter and would never be allowed to come back, with no reason given!
 After investigating with the different Embassies, we still have no idea why both of our names were blacklisted.
 Whilst it could be due to an unfortunate coincidence, the only plausible explanation for both our names to have raised alarm bells is due to our very gay public presence online, whether it was from Instagram, Grindr, Facebook or this website.

 So…is Lebanon safe for gay travellers?

 By comparison to other Arabic countries, Lebanon is gay friendly, progressive and very liberal.
 It is a pink haven for LGBTQ citizens from other Arab countries like Kuwait and Saudi Arabia, who come here to let their hair down and feel “free”.

 However, whilst it's fantastic that gay life in Lebanon is massively improving, as a gay couple from Europe visiting a place where homosexuality is a criminal offence, we couldn't help feeling a sense of unease, like we were being watched.
 We were careful to avoid public displays of affection and always mindful about not acting “too gay” for fear of attracting negative attention.

 For the most part, you will be absolutely fine in Lebanon as long as you are prepared to take a step back into the closet by, for example, avoiding public displays of affection, being careful with who you meet on Grindr and taking extra care with what you post online.